neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 ## Synapse time course

 We will start with how we can directly model the dynamics in terms of **conductance**, **current** or **membrane potential**.
-A common approach is to decide the key synaptic variable and model it with one of the 3 classes of functions.
-There's an explanation as to why these 3 classes come up that we'll return to later.
+A common approach is to decide the key synaptic variable and model it with one of the three classes of functions.
+There's an explanation as to why these three classes come up that we'll return to later.

 For simplicity, we'll describe each of these as postsynaptic membrane potentials, although they can also be used to model currents or conductance.